Distilling Specialized Orders for Visual Generation: Additional related work

-Since the self-attention mechanism in transformers is inherently permutation-invariant, it does not account for token order.
-It requires an additional overhead to encode positional information~\cite{vaswani2017attention, position_transformer}.
+\hypertarget{secapppos}{} Since the self-attention mechanism in transformers is inherently permutation-invariant, it does not account for token order.
+It requires additional overhead to encode positional information~\cite{vaswani2017attention, position_transformer}.
 Early methods introduce absolute positional embeddings, encoded through sinusoidal functions or learnable embeddings, to differentiate tokens based on their positions rather than just their content~\cite{dosovitskiy2020image, vaswani2017attention}.
 However, as the number of tokens grows, absolute positional embeddings become less efficient.
-To address this limitation, Shaw \etal~\cite{shaw2018self} introduces relative position biases directly into the attention matrix within the self-attention layers, enhancing spatial awareness and scalability.
-While both absolute and relative position embeddings are effective in fixed-token-size scenarios, they struggle with adapting to variable token sizes and require flexibility and extrapolation capabilities.
+To address this limitation, Shaw \etal~\cite{shaw2018self} introduces relative position biases directly into the attention matrix within the layers of self-attention, enhancing spatial awareness and scalability.
+Although both absolute- and relative position embeddings are effective in fixed-token-size scenarios, they struggle with adapting to variable token sizes and require flexibility and extrapolation capabilities.
 To overcome these challenges, Su \etal~\cite{su2024roformer} proposes an approach that encodes absolute positions using a rotation matrix and integrates explicit relative positional dependencies into the self-attention formulation.
 This combined method enhances the adaptability to different resolutions, enabling the model to generalize better across varying spatial contexts.

-In our work, following the same motivation as~\cite{gu2019insertion}, we leverage relative positions to alleviate the challenges of predicting absolute positions.
+In our work, following the same motivation as~\cite{gu2019insertion}, we leverage relative positions for our text-to-image setting to alleviate the challenges of predicting absolute positions.
 Our method introduces two key novelties: First, we extend the relative positional encoding to handle 2D inputs effectively.
 Second, we employ a dual positional encoding scheme—preserving the positional encoding of the current patch as absolute, while encoding the position of the next patch relative to the current one.
 Notably, our proposed relative positional embedding differs from prior methods, where relative positions are directly embedded within the transformer architecture itself~\cite{yang2019xlnet}.
+This positional encoding strategy is used throughout OAR's any-order AR backbone for the text-to-image setting.